MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-deploy-application.md

 ## Before you begin

-Previous tutorials described how to package an application into a container image.
-Then, upload the image to the Azure Container Registry and create a Kubernetes cluster.
+Previous tutorials described how to package an application into a container image, and then upload the image to the Azure Container Registry and create a Kubernetes cluster.

-To complete this tutorial, you need the pre-created `azure-vote-all-in-one-redis.yaml` Kubernetes manifest file.
+To complete this tutorial, you'll need the pre-created `azure-vote-all-in-one-redis.yaml` Kubernetes manifest file.
 This file was downloaded with the application source code in a previous tutorial.
 Verify that you've cloned the repo, and that you have changed directories into the cloned repo.
 If you haven't done these steps, start with [Tutorial 1 – Create container images][aks-tutorial-prepare-application.md].

-This tutorial requires that you run the Azure CLI version 2.0.53 or later.
+This tutorial requires Azure CLI version 2.0.53 or later.
 Run `az --version` to find the version.
-If you need to install or upgrade, see [Install Azure CLI][azure-cli-install].
+If you need to install it or upgrade, see [Install Azure CLI][azure-cli-install].

 ## Update the manifest file